 - The other driver owed you a duty of care.
 All states require that drivers operate vehicles with a duty of care, which just means that they agree to drive with a reasonable degree of care and safety.

 - The other driver violated this duty.
 To establish negligence, your car accident attorney will need to prove that the driver violated this duty.
 Some examples include drinking and driving, texting while driving, or disregarding traffic laws or signs.

 - Due to this violation, you suffered damages.
 The final step is connecting the other driver’s violation of their expected duty to the physical, mental, or financial damages you suffered.
 In other words, your car accident lawyer must prove that the accident would not have occurred if the other driver hadn’t violated their duty.

 There are potential complications in some situations.
 For example, auto part manufacturers, government entities, and automobile owners (if different than the driver) may also share liability in certain cases.

-Maryland, Virginia, and Washington, D.C. are at-fault states, which means that drivers are allowed to sue other drivers and their insurance companies to recover compensation after a car accident.
+Maryland and Virginia are at-fault states, which means that drivers are allowed to sue other drivers and their insurance companies to recover compensation after a car accident.
 These states also follow the doctrine of contributory negligence, which means that if you share any of the blame for an accident (even just 1% as determined by the court), it will be difficult to recover damages from another party (even if they are 99% to blame).